RGBsec/rgbctf-backend/README.md

 Create a `.env` file in the local directory with these values:

 - `MONGODB`: Required.
 This is a [MongoDB connection string](https://docs.mongodb.com/manual/reference/connection-string/) used to connect to the backend database.
 If authentication or SSL is enabled, you must specify that in the connection string via the respective fields.
+- `DBNAME`: Optional.
+The MongoDB database name to use .
+Defaults to `rgbCTF`.
 - `COOKIESECRET`: Required.
 This is the secret used for [express-session](https://www.npmjs.com/package/express-session).
 This is used to sign the session ID cookie.
 It is recommended that this value is randomly generated.
 - `PORT`: Optional.
 This is the port used for this application.
 It defaults to `3000` if not specified.
 - `DEBUG`: Optional.
 Setting it to "rgbctf-backend" will cause debug messages to be logged.
+See the [`debug`](https://www.npmjs.com/package/debug) docs.
+Setting it to `express:*` or adding `,express:*` will enable Express debugging as well (warning: Express debug output is **extremely** verbose).
+- `NODE_ENV`: Optional.
+Set to `production` in production, as it disables development features in Express which can reduce performance/reliability.
 - `REDISPORT`: Optional.
 The port for the Redis instance.
 Defaults to `6379`.
 - `REDISHOST`: Optional.
 The host for the Redis instance.
 Defaults to `127.0.0.1`.
 - `ALLOWCORS`: Optional.
 If present with any non-empty string, CORS will be enabled with an origin of `http://localhost:3000`.
 This is mainly used for testing the frontend with the API.